Spotify CEO ‘unhappy’ with ads business

 Featured image: Alexander Shatov / Unsplash

-Svilena is the content & social media editor at MediaCat UK.
-She has a joint bachelor’s degree from Royal Holloway University, where she studied Comparative Literature and Art History.
-During her time at Royal Holloway, she was also the editor-in-chief of the student newspaper The Founder.
-Since then, she has worked at a number of publications in Bulgaria and the UK, covering a wide range of topics including arts, culture, business and politics.
-She is also the founder of the online blog Sip of Culture.
+Svilena is a reporter at MediaCat UK.
+She has a joint bachelor’s degree from Royal Holloway University, where she was the editor-in-chief of the student newspaper The Founder.
+Since then, she has worked at a number of publications in Bulgaria and the UK.
+Svilena now covers the media side of the marketing industry, focusing on brands.
 You can reach her at svilenakeane@mediacat.uk.

 All articles